Artificial Intelligence Model for Tumoral Clinical Decision Support Systems: Results

 \section{Results}

-The experimental results of the proposed system \gls{cbir} are shown in this section.
-The proposed algorithm performance will be analysed by its training results and by comparing it with similar works, this way evaluating its individual performance and measuring how it performs with respect state-of-the-art similar systems.

-As mentioned in Section \ref{section:Dataset} the dataset from the input of the experiment consists of 369 cases divided into 155 slices each.
+The dataset from the input of the experiment consists of 369 cases divided into 155 slices each.
 Thus, a total of 57.195 images were used.
-However, 10\% of the whole dataset (5.720 images) is reserved for testing purposes.
+However, 10\% of the whole dataset (5.720 images) is randomly reserved for testing purposes.
+This partition is made by randomly reserving 10\% of the patients for evaluation purposes

+The results of proposed algorithm performance by its training results and by comparing it with similar works are described as follows.